 Chart 1 shows the size of the rep payee program.
 The largest number of beneficiaries/recipients with a rep payee comes from the OASDI program (4.7 million).
 For OASDI-only beneficiaries with a rep payee, 62.2 percent are under age 18.
 There are a fewer number of SSI-only recipients with a rep payee (2.4 million).
 A smaller 46.1 percent of SSI recipients with a rep payee are under age 18.
 There are over 620,000 concurrent beneficiaries with a rep payee.

 Chart 2 shows the share of beneficiaries/recipients who have a rep payee within each program.
 While there are a larger number of OASDI beneficiaries with a rep payee than SSI recipients, the share of SSI-only recipients with a rep payee (44.3 percent) is much higher than that of OASDI-only beneficiaries (8.1 percent).
 The difference lies in the appointment of rep payees for adults (30.0 percent for SSI compared to 3.2 percent for OASDI), as children are nearly always assigned a rep payee across programs.
 For concurrent beneficiaries, 22.8 percent have a rep payee.
-Use the selector in the chart below to toggle between total, adult and child beneficiaries/recipients.
+Use the selector in the chart above to toggle between total, adult and child beneficiaries/recipients.

 Program Eligibility (Charts 3 to 4)